martincusack979/fundanalysis-assesment/README.md

 ### Introduction

 This repository contains all work completed during the course of the Fundamentals of Data Analysis module.
-The repository contains Jupyter Notebooks files, a gitignore file and a ReadMe file.
+The repository contains Jupyter Notebooks files, a .gitignore file and a ReadMe file.

-### Set Up

-All exercises were completed in Jupyter notebooks.

 ### Topic 1 : Information